 Following the testing sessions, final amendments were made to the prototypes.
 In order to support the technical and build team, annotations were added and technical specifications were created in order to ensure a succinct and smooth transition to ensure nothing was lost when the new design was implemented.

 Through each step of the conversion rate optimisation process RedEye was able to present findings and analysis in a coherent and informed manner.
 Testing of rapidly produced Axure prototypes provided Radley+Co with an accurate assessment of what changes would be successful before implementing them on the site.

-Since implementing the changes to the checkout process, checkout conversion has increased by 10% and checkout abandonment has been reduced by 28% year on year.
+Since implementing the changes to the checkout process, checkout conversion has increased by 10 per cent and checkout abandonment has been reduced by 28 per cent year on year.

 Radley+Co have embraced conversion rate optimisation and have recently placed RedEye’s UX experts in charge of their multivariate testing (MVT).
 Having user experience experts managing the research and MVT process has proved to be a winning blend of expertise and agile technology.